nishchaljs/Driverless/README.md

 # Driverless_2022_batch
-Contains the preprocessing and END_TO_END driverless code for OSV.
+Contains the preprocessing and END_TO_END driverless code for Open Source Vehicle.

 This code helps in getting the steering angle, throttle and brake of self driving car.
 The inspiration is taken from [Udacity Self driving car](https://github.com/udacity/CarND-Behavioral-Cloning-P3) module as well End to End Learning for [Self-Driving Cars](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) module from NVIDIA.